iluvjava/Maths/Notebook 2.0 obsidian/META NOTES.md

 	- [[MATH 601 Functional Analysis/Continuous Mapping and Compactness]]
 	- Need to be re-organized.

 ---
+# **Important Tasks about the Notes**

+Tasks that are important for something.
+Review, or research.

+---
 # **Tasks to To about the Notes**

+Something to do when we have time.

+- Add/link some calculus rules for the projection, distance operator described here: [[AMATH 516 Numerical Optimizations/Background/Convex Sets Projections and Dist, Intro]]